zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuremonitoragent/_index.md

 - **[Vagrant Ubuntu box](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_ubuntu/)**
 - **[Vagrant Windows box](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_windows/)**

-Please review the [Azure Monitor supported OS documentation](https://docs.microsoft.com/azure/azure-monitor/agents/agents-overview#supported-operating-systems) and ensure that the VMs you will use for this exercise are supported.
+Please review the [Azure Monitor Agent (AMA) supported OS documentation](https://docs.microsoft.com/azure/azure-monitor/agents/agents-overview#supported-operating-systems) and ensure that the VMs you will use for this exercise are supported.
 For Linux VMs, check both the Linux distribution and kernel to ensure you are using a supported configuration.

 ## Prerequisites